Continuous Approximation of the Ising Hamiltonian: Exact Ground States and Applications to Fidelity Assessment in Ising Machines: Acknowledgment

 \section{Acknowledgment}

-We would like to express our gratitude to Dr. Behrouz Askari and Dr. G. Reza Jafari for their valuable comments and fruitful discussions.
-Their input, though brief, was appreciated and added value to the progression of this work.
+We would like to express our gratitude to Dr. Behrouz Askari for his valuable comments and to Dr. G. Reza Jafari for his insightful contributions during the revision process.
+Their input was appreciated and contributed to the development of this paper.